BitcoinDesign/Guide/guide/inheritance-wallet/overview.md

 ## Design considerations

-Wallet configurations, such as the one mentioned above, can be expanded by users.
+Wallet configurations, such as the one described above, can be expanded by users.
 However, every expansion introduces an additional layer of complexity in terms of backup and maintenance.
 Ensuring that the application guides and educates users towards a secure and sustainable setup is essential.

 #### Application scope